 In the late 17th and 18th century the number of migrants fell to on average 1,300 migrants per year while in 19th century the number of migrants increased from ca. 7,000 per annum in the 1860s to roughly 17,000 in the 1890s.
-Even though these latter migrants were bigger in number than in the Golden Age, we have to be aware that they made up a far smaller proportion of the total
+Even though these latter migrants were bigger in number than in the Golden Age, we have to be aware that they made up a far smaller proportion of the total population.
+Lucassen and Penninx (and Oomens), for example, calculated that, whereas the share of migrants in the population in the 1890s was around 1.6%, in 1600 it was no less than 10%.
+And these numbers are for the Netherlands, while most migrants would have travelled to Holland.

-Figure 4 POPULATION (in 1000, RIGHT-HAND SCALE); ANNUAL NUMBER OF IMMIGRANTS (in 1000, LEFT-HAND SCALE) FOR HOLLAND AND THE NETHERLANDS, 1510-1800
+Figure 4: Population (in 1000, right-hand scale); Annual number of immigrants (in 1000, Left-hand scale) for Holland and the Netherlands, 1510-1800